Nikshay-Jain/Sticker-Studio/Readme.md

 - Logs at every step in logs/

 ## Need to do:
-- Integrate feature for text to ghibli generation: to_ghibli, main.py, app.py to be updated for 2 options

 - Grafana-Prometheus health tracker

-- Wandb

 - Dockerfile -> Docker compose -> Airflow

 - Status tracker for frontend

-- airflow, wandb expose on frontend
+- airflow, wandb/mlflow expose on frontend

 - feedback loop for text to image improvements